wp-plugins/wordpress-mobile-edition/README.txt

 = Can I create a link that forces someone to see the mobile version? =

+There is a widget that will do this for you in your sidebar.

-Yes, this is included as an experimental feature in version 2.1.
-The link can be added to your theme by using the cfmobi_mobile_link() template tag:
+The link can also be added to your theme by using the `cfmobi_mobile_link()` template tag:

 `<?php if (function_exists('cfmobi_mobile_link') { cfmobi_mobile_link(); } ?>`